My publications (journals & book chapters)

 Ramsey, David S. L., Forsyth, David M., Veltman, Clare J., Nicol, Simon J., Todd, Charles R., Allen, Robert B., Allen, Will J., Bellingham, Peter J., Richardson, Sarah J., Jacobson, Chris L. and Barker, Richard J. (2012) An approximate Bayesian algorithm for training fuzzy cognitive map models of forest responses to deer control in a New Zealand adaptive management experiment.
 Ecological Modelling, 240 : 93-104

-Kilvington, M., Allen, W. & Fenemor, A. (2011) Practical frameworks for design and evaluation of social processes for integrated catchment management.
+Kilvington, M., Allen, W. & Fenemor, A. (2011) Three frameworks to understand and manage social processes for integrated catchment management.
 New Zealand Journal Marine and Freshwater Research, 45(3): 541-555.

 Fenemor, A., Young, R., Bowden, B., Phillips, C., Allen, W., (2011) Integrated Catchment Management – a decade of research in the Motueka River catchment.
 New Zealand Journal Marine and Freshwater Research, 45(3): 307-311.